 Examples:

-sitectl deploy # Deploy current branch on active context
+sitectl deploy # Deploy the current upstream branch

 sitectl deploy --branch main # Switch to main and deploy